 In 1963, Tomlinson presented a technical and economic feasibility study, which estimated that \$3 million would be required to achieve Pratt's vision with a computerized map overlay and analysis system.
-He gained funding for his approach and enlisted IBM to help him develop the mainframebased Canada Geographic Information System (Tomlinson, R.F.
+He gained funding for his approach and enlisted IBM to help him develop the mainframe-based Canada Geographic Information System (Tomlinson, R.F.
 1962, 1963, 1967, and 1968).
-By the 1970s, Tomlinson's Canada Geographic Information System (GIS).
+By the 1970s, Tomlinson's Canada Geographic Information System was operational; it was the world's first Geographic Information System (GIS).